 Have you ever gone to bed stressed about an important, early morning meeting?
 You know you need to be well rested in order to put your best foot forward, so you spend the whole night lying wide awake thinking about how you really need to fall asleep?
-It’s something we’ve all experienced – no matter how tired your body is, your mind just won’t shut off.
+It’s something we’ve all experienced.
+No matter how tired your body is, your mind just won’t shut off.

 These studies have found that sleep disturbances may actually be working as a trigger, raising your risk of developing a mental health condition.
 While scientists aren’t exactly sure why this is, they have found some connections.

 When we sleep, we cycle through different stages of rest – REM and non-REM sleep.
 Studies have shown that REM sleep helps our brains improve learning skills, memory, and overall emotional health.
 When this type of sleep is disrupted, our neurotransmitters and stress hormones are also disrupted.
-This disruption can exacerbate any already-present symptoms of mental health conditions and vice versa.
+Therefore, this disruption can exacerbate any already-present symptoms of mental health conditions and vice versa.

 Depression and Sleep

 Various studies have shown that up to 90% of adults and children with depression also suffer from some form of sleep issue.
 Typically, insomnia and sleep apnea being are the most common conditions.

 One longitudinal study found that participants with insomnia were four times more likely to develop depression than their non-insomniac counterparts.
 Several other studies have looked at the relationship between sleep and depression in young people.
 Interestingly, they found that sleep problems began before their depression did.